jamal13647850/ansible-wordpress-setup/README.md

 - Ensure DNS points to your VPS IP.
 - Secure `group_vars/all.yml` or remove it if not encrypted.
 - Update via `git pull` and rerun playbooks as needed.
+- **Plugin Installation:** Plugins installed via this setup remain deactivated.
+Activate them manually via the WordPress admin panel or extend the playbook to enable specific plugins if needed.

 ---